atiradocc/custom-compliance-demo/README.md

 To provide mappings to Cloud One Conformity rules use the fields:

-- `awsRules`: Use only AWS rule identifiers at https://www.trendmicro.com/cloudoneconformity/knowledge-base/aws/
+- `awsRules`: Use only AWS rule identifiers available at [AWS Rules Knowledge Base](https://www.trendmicro.com/cloudoneconformity/knowledge-base/aws/)
-- `azureRules`: Use only Azure rule identifiers at https://www.trendmicro.com/cloudoneconformity/knowledge-base/azure/
+- `azureRules`: Use only Azure rule identifiers available at [Azure Rules Knowledge Base](https://www.trendmicro.com/cloudoneconformity/knowledge-base/azure/)
-- `gcpRules`: Use only GCP rule identifiers at https://www.trendmicro.com/cloudoneconformity/knowledge-base/gcp/
+- `gcpRules`: Use only GCP rule identifiers at available [GCP Rules Knowledge Base](https://www.trendmicro.com/cloudoneconformity/knowledge-base/gcp/)

 ### design example